-A candidate who is unable for personal reasons to undertake the duties of a wholetime post will receive equal consideration.
-If such a candidate is appointed the job content will be modified as appropriate in consultation with consultant colleagues and local management.
+A whole-time or part-time contract will be available, according to the wishes of the appointee.
+A candidate who is unable for personal reasons to undertake the duties of a whole-time contract a part-time contract will be considered.
+If such a candidate is appointed, the job content will be modified as appropriate in consultation with consultant colleagues and local management.